awsdocs/amazon-pinpoint-developer-guide/doc-source/send-validate-otp.md

 **Note**
 To use this feature, your account must have production SMS access\.
 For more information, see [About the Amazon Pinpoint SMS sandbox](https://docs.aws.amazon.com/pinpoint/latest/userguide/channels-sms-sandbox.html) in the *Amazon Pinpoint User Guide*\.
 In some countries and regions, you must obtain a dedicated phone number or origination ID before you can send SMS messages\.
 For example, when you send messages to the recipients in the United States, you must have a dedicated toll\-free number, 10DLC number, or short code\.
 When you send messages to recipients in India, you must have a registered sender ID, which includes a Principal Entity ID \(PEID\) and a Template ID\.
 These requirements still apply when you use the OTP feature\.
+To use this feature you need permissions to send and verify OTP messages, see [One\-time passwords](permissions-actions.md#permissions-actions-apiactions-otp)\.
+If you need help determining permissions see [Troubleshooting Amazon Pinpoint identity and access management](security_iam_troubleshoot.md)\.

 ## Sending an OTP message<a name="send-validate-otp-sending"></a>